The Survival Bandit Problem

 \subsection{Expected Cumulative Reward of Policies in EXPLOIT}

-In this subsection, we show, in the particular case of rewards in $\{-1, 0, 1\}$ and a budget which is an integer multiple of $K$, that EXPLOIT policies have a fairly low cumulative reward, upper-bounded as shown in the following proposition, whose proof is in Appendix~\ref{exploit_reward_upper_bound_proposition_proof}. \begin{proposition} We assume, w.l.o.g., that $\mu_1\geq \dots \geq \mu_{K}$.
-Further assume that the rewards are in $\{-1, 0, 1\}$ and that the budget $B$ is an integer multiple of $K$.
+By nature, EXPLOIT policies are very conservative.
+Precisely, they allow a budget of $B_k$ for the exploration of each arm $k\in [K]$.
+In the previous subsection, we showed that, thanks to this limited exploration, they are ruin-wise Pareto-optimal, i.e., they achieve a small probability of ruin (in the sense of Pareto-optimality).
+In this subsection, we show that the downside of this limited exploration is that the expected cumulative reward of EXPLOIT policies is fairly low, upper-bounded as shown in the following proposition, whose proof is in Appendix~\ref{exploit_reward_upper_bound_proposition_proof}. \begin{proposition} Assume that the budget $B$ is a multiple of $K$.
+W.l.o.g., assume that $\mu_1\geq \dots \geq \mu_{K}$.
 Then, for any policy $\pi$ in EXPLOIT,

 where for any $k\in [K], w_k = \frac{P\left(\tau\left(\frac{B}{K}, k\right)=\infty\right)\prod_{j=1}^{k-1} P\left(\tau\left(\frac{B}{K}, j\right)<\infty\right)}{1-p^{\mathrm{EX}}}$.
 Besides, when two arms have positive and different expectations, $(*)$ is a strict inequality. \end{proposition}